hpgrahsl/flink-json-udfs/README.md

 ## Usage Examples

-All examples assume you started the Flink SQL client, have previsouly built the function from sources, added the JAR, and registerd the UDF successfully.
+All examples assume you started the Flink SQL client, have previously built the function from sources, added the JAR, and registerd the UDF successfully.

 You can directly copy & paste the `SELECT` queries into the Flink SQL CLI: